“It is always a danger

-This experience represents a tremendous breakthrough, in which all things (including the person one had assumed oneself to be) are directly recognized to be empty of an inherent substantiality.
+This experience represents a tremendous breakthrough, in which all things (including the person one had assumed oneself to be) are directly recognized to be empty of any inherent and enduring substance.
 Contrary to many expectations however, it is not the end of one’s work, but merely the entryway into the real matter of spiritual transformation.
 In his definitive exposition on the 5 Ranks of Awakening (“Keiso Dokuzi”), Hakuin describes it as “the state of total empty solidity, without sound and without odor, like a bottomless clear pool.
 It is as if every fleck of cloud had been wiped from the vast sky.”

 As profound as this realization may be, it too can also become a trap, especially for those who would linger in what is still an imbalanced view, and one whose peace and assuredness can easily be disturbed by contact with the challenging tests this human life provides us, since the habit energies are still active.
 Consequently, the next rank consists in stabilizing and embodying the insight gained in the initial glimpse into Reality, regardless of the changing circumstances and distractions encountered in the midst of ordinary life.
 It is called “The Real Within the Apparent”, or “The Absolute Within the Relative”.

 Here, everything is recognized as an aspect of oneself, and so nothing is separate and excluded in this view, unlike in the first rank.
 Again, from Peterson: “Eventually a middle ground is found where the holographic self-image appears but oscillating in empty transparency that never fully shifts back into a solid identity, because its now known to be empty holographic light without substance.
 That is the wisdom of emptiness known as prajna that arises spontaneously from the Ground during total transparency.”